edgeimpulse/edge-impulse-emd-feature-dsp-block/doc/Omar_notes.md

 ```
 https://zenodo.org/record/35577#.YfGYWIrLdhF
 ```
 This dataset has been analyzed and the features has been extracted to created the second dataset.

+**Zenodo dataset details**
+* First column is the time stamps
+* Second column is the first phase
+* Third column is the second phase
+* Each file contains 10 secs of dataset.

 * The second dataset is the processed dataset uploaded by the authors to the dataset portal: